perogers/daily_coding_problems/README.md

 **Daily Coding Problems and Whiteboards**

-Some of my solutions from Daily Coding Problem Subscription and some whiteboard tests I have encountered.
+Some of my solutions from Daily Coding Problem Subscription.